OrlandoQuintana/quadcopter_from_scratch/drone_pi_ws/src/imu_publisher_pkg/README.md

 ### **Data Publishing**
 - Reads data from the accelerometer and gyroscope using the custom driver.
+- Applies a Butterworh low-pass filter to the accelerometer data.
+Sammpling frquency here must match the real sampling frequency (200 Hz in this case)
+- Applies calibrationi offset to gyroscope data.
+To find the offsets, read the gyroscope data rest for a set period of time.
+Calculate the averagae reading over the period of time and use that as the offset.
+There plans to add automatic calibration but it is done manually for now.
 - Publishes IMU data in `sensor_msgs/msg/Imu` format via the `/raw_imu` topic.

 ---